nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 7. The `nbf` field MUST be present and contain a valid unix timestamp.
 It MUST be before the the current time (time at which the JWT is processed).
 8. The `exp` field MUST be present and contain a valid unix timestamp.
 It MUST be after the current time (time at which the JWT is processed).
 9. The difference between the `exp` and `nbf` fields MUST be equal or less than 5 seconds.
-10. The `jti` field MUST be present and contain a string that is unique for each access token request.
+10. The `nonce` field MUST be present and contain a string that is unique for each access token request.

 ### 4.3 JSON-LD format requirements